spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-examples/kubernetes-hello-world-example/README.md

 This Spring Boot application exposes an endpoint that we can call to receive a `Hello World` message as response.
 The application is configured using the
 @RestController and the method returning the message is annotated with `@GetMapping("/")`

-The uberjar of the Spring Boot application is packaged within a Docker image using [Eclipse JKube's Kubernetes Maven plugin](https://www.eclipse.org/jkube/docs/kubernetes-maven-plugin) and next deployed top of the Kubernetes management platform as a pod using the Deployment created by the plugin.
+The uberjar of the Spring Boot application is packaged within a Docker image using Spring Boot Maven Plugin and next deployed on top of the Kubernetes management platform as a pod using the Deployment created by [Eclipse JKube's Kubernetes Maven plugin](https://www.eclipse.org/jkube/docs/kubernetes-maven-plugin).

 Once you have the environment set up (minikube or kubectl configured against a kubernetes cluster)